 Its big disadvantage, other than the single fold that can potentially crease, is that it can take a couple tries to get it right, and that you generally need a clean flat surface to do it on.
 It can be done standing and holding the jacket, but it's tricky.

-Jacket Fold Style #2 – The Shirt-Style Fold
+Suit Jacket Fold #2 – The Shirt-Style Fold

 For the guy on the go, sometimes the easiest way to deal with the jacket is just to quickly fold it over like a dress shirt.